Private, In-Home Tutoring in Batavia, Illinois

 Batavia, Illinois Tutoring Programs

-SchoolTutoring Academy’s tutoring programs for Batavia students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Batavia, Illinois students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The curriculum follows the Illinois Common Core Standards which establish a clear set of expectations for what students should know in English language arts and mathematics by the end of each grade level, and requires that all students meet similarly high standards.
 The Common Core is a rigorous curriculum that emphasizes skills that students need to succeed in post-secondary education and the professional world and is internationally competitive so that students will be well-equipped to compete in today’s global economy.